Bacon's Rebellion: Trials and executions

-The 71-year-old governor Berkeley returned to the burned capital and a looted home at the end of January 1677.
+The 71-year-old governor Berkeley returned to the burned capital and his looted Green Spring home at the end of January 1677.
 His wife described their Green Spring Plantation in a letter to her cousin:

 It looked like one of those the boys pull down at Shrovetide, and was almost as much to repair as if it had been new to build, and no sign that ever there had been a fence around it...